 - DKIM authentication: DKIM is a quick way to let email providers know it’s really you sending your emails.
 Fortunately, both ActiveCampaign and ConvertKit have DKIM authentication.
 There are several helpful articles on each platform’s website that guide you through the process of setting it up.

 - Anti-spam policy: Platforms that aren’t strict with their spam policies don’t tend to enjoy high deliverability rates.
 That’s because many users share the same IPs, so a few bad eggs are enough to affect everyone’s performance.
-ActiveCampaign and ConvertKit are strict with spam, but they both failed the junk email test.* Other EMS have passed the same test – just read what happened in our Benchmark review.
+ActiveCampaign and ConvertKit are strict with spam, but they both failed the junk email test.*

 - Affiliate marketing: Most email marketing platforms allow affiliate links, as long as those are related to your business and offer value to your users.
 The same is true for ActiveCampaign and ConvertKit, but ActiveCampaign seems slightly stricter with its affiliate marketing policy.
 This will likely translate to a higher deliverability rate for most users.